Force over Distance: Chapter 18

 “So you think that was why Telford tracked you down?”
 Young whispered.
 “All along?”

-“I think that was why Telford and Jackson both found me.”
+“I think that was how Telford and Jackson found me.”
 Rush leaned back in his chair and looked up at the ceiling.
-“Incredible as it seems—I honestly don’t think it had anything to do with the math,” he whispered.
+“Incredible as it seems—I honestly don’t think it had anything t’do with the math.”

 “You couldn’t have been the only one they found that way,” Young said.

 “I wasn’t,” Rush confirmed.
-“But I was the best candidate.
+“But I was the best ‘candidate.’
 I was also unlocking the gate.
 An all-around coup for the SGC.
-I think, in the beginning, Jackson hoped I might balance out Telford’s monomaniacal drive.”
+Jackson wanted me on Icarus.
+Thought I might balance David’s monomaniacal drive, maybe?”

 Rush’s gaze slid from the ceiling to Young, then back to the ceiling.
 “He’d met me.
 Not only that but he fuckin’ liked me.
 Still does, last time I checked.”